dimassores/cbandits/README.md

 ## Reference

-This project is built upon the theoretical framework and algorithms proposed in the following academic paper:
+This project is based on the following academic paper:

 * Caycі, S., Eryilmaz, A., & Srikant, R. (2020). **Budget-Constrained Bandits over General Cost and Reward Distributions**. *Proceedings of the 23rd International Conference on Artificial Intelligence and Statistics (AISTATS) 2020*, Palermo, Italy.
 PMLR: Volume 108.